Nihil aeternum est!

 The Crimson Privateers from a gameplay perspective:

 As a squadron the crimson privateers stand clearly on the wrong side of the law and that is where we wish to stay.
 Elite offers quite a lot in gameplay elements for the criminal CMDRs path, unfortunately a documentation of these features hardly exists.
-Most of the quirks for example, of piracy are not well known, so that the rumour still exists that criminal gameplay doesn't offer much in rewards, which is demonstrably not true.
+Most of the quirks for example, of piracy are not well known, so that the rumor still exists that criminal gameplay doesn't offer much in rewards, which is demonstrably not true.
 The crimson privateers are a group of commanders, who wish to work together and to help each other on this path in the shadows of the law.
 Our players have considerable in-game experience, so that we can help those who might feel overwhelmed by the thought of engaging a gameplay path on the wrong side of the law.

 We invite all Smugglers, Pirates and Rogues to join us!

-Core player rules of the crimson privateers:
+Core player rules of the Crimson Privateers: